sfragkoul/synth4bench/README.md

 If you have any questions, please either open an issue or write us at `sfragkoul@certh.gr` or `inab.bioinformatics@lists.certh.gr`.

 ## Citation
 Our work has been submitted to the *bioRxiv* preprint repository .
-Please, use the citation as follows:
+If you use our work please cite as follows:

 S.-C. Fragkouli, N. Pechlivanis, A. Anastasiadou, G. Karakatsoulis, A. Orfanou, P. Kollia, A. Agathangelidis, and F. E. Psomopoulos, *“Synth4bench: a framework for generating synthetic genomics data for the evaluation of tumor-only somatic variant calling algorithms.”* 2024, doi:[10.1101/2024.03.07.582313](https://www.biorxiv.org/content/10.1101/2024.03.07.582313v1).